-In ECM, affine and sbTMVP modes are used to provide subblock-level motion information.
+In ECM, affine and SbTMVP modes are used to provide subblock-level motion information.
 In particular, affine mode is capable of representing non-translational subblock motion based on control point motion vectors (CPMVs).
-Regarding sbTMVP mode, the motion information from the left neighboring position is used as a motion shift, which is employed to obtain TMVPs at subblock level.
+Regarding SbTMVP mode, the motion information from the left neighboring position is used as a motion shift, which is employed to obtain TMVPs at subblock level.
 In this contribution, TM is utilized to refine subblock motion.